saucelabs/sauce-docs/docs/web-apps/automated-testing/testcafe/yaml.md

 <p><small>| OPTIONAL | INTEGER |</small></p>

 Maximum test run execution time (in milliseconds).
 When the total execution time of a run exceeds this value, TestCafe terminates the test run.
 This behavior occurs even if one of the tests or hooks is active.
-See [Testcafe definition](https://testcafe.io/documentation/402638/reference/configuration-file#runexecutiontimeout).
+See [TestCafe definition](https://testcafe.io/documentation/402638/reference/configuration-file#runexecutiontimeout).

 ```yaml
   runExecutionTimeout: 180000